Soza-Wilson/soza-wilson/README.md

 - 🤝 I’m looking for help with **open source projects** and as mention machine learning

-- 😪 Actually i'm looking for cooding buddies, maybe start a community🤡.

 <h3 align="left">Connect with me:</h3>
 <p align="left">